laichengyu/reddit-clone/README.md

 Go to [localhost:3000/](http://localhost:3000/) to see the application running.
 Making any change on the code will automatically reload the application.

 ## Testing
+Test suites are run using Jest and Enzyme
 ```
 npm test
 ```